 This method might not be as good for germ-busting as alcohol wipes, but if all else fails, with some soap on hand you can get rid of some of the grubby bacteria that's hiding in plain sight on your phone.

-Start by making a mixture of dish soap and water.
-All advice points to avoiding dunking your phone in soapy water at any cost because this can seriously damage its internals.
-Instead, dip a microfibre (and preferably lint-free) cloth into the solution.
-These cloths are much less abrasive than towels or tissues and are less likely to damage the protective, scratch-resistant layer on your phone's display.
+Start by making a mixture of dish soap and water (tap water is fine, but distilled water is better, if available).
+All advice points to avoiding dunking your phone in soapy water at any cost because this can seriously damage its internals (Google goes further, suggesting you should only use ordinary household soap on the back and sides of the phone but not the screen).
+Instead, dip a microfibre (and preferably soft and lint-free) cloth into the solution.
+These cloths are much less abrasive than paper towels, kitchen roll or tissues and are less likely to damage the protective, scratch-resistant layer on your phone's display.

 IP (Ingress Protection) ratings certify your phone against dust ingress and contact with water at varying levels, depending on their rating number.
 If your phone is IP67 certified your phone can withstand immersion in up to 1 metre of water for up to 30 minutes, while IP68 certified phones are fine in up to 1.5 metre of water, although this can vary by manufacturer so it's always best to check.